anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 |              :             :          |      :      |     :      |
 +---------------------------------------+-------------+------------+
 ~~~~
-{: #fig-statefull2 title='Example of the message flow of a DTLS session via a stateful Join Proxy' align="center"}
+{: #fig-stateful2 title='Example of the message flow of a DTLS session via a stateful Join Proxy' align="center"}

 The Join Proxy MUST allocate a unique `IP_Jr:p_Jr` for every unique Pledge that it serves.
 This is typically done
-by selecting a unique available port `P_Jr` for each Pledge.
+by selecting a unique available port `p_Jr` for each Pledge.
 Doing so enables the Join Proxy to correctly map the
 UDP packets received from the Registrar back to the corresponding Pledges.
 Also, it enables the Registrar to correctly distinguish multiple DTLS clients by means of IP address/port tuples.